What Are Terpenes?

 Depending on the type of terpene, there can be a number of bioactive properties that come along with it.
 The best part is that we can use those bioactive properties to enhance our lives in a natural way.

-The specific smells of the citrus fruits is caused by limonene, and it is great for its energizing, antioxidizing and anti-inflammatory properties.
-Similarly, the flowery lavender smell of linaool is calming, and has antimicrobial and anti-inflammatory properties.
+The specific smells of citrus fruits are caused by limonene, and it is great for its energizing properties.

 The Use of Terpenes in Everyday Life